denten-books/plain-text/support/book-proposal/proposal.md

 philosophy of text and technology.
-Furthermore, more than a decade of professional experience in software development grounds my thought in the fields of software and electrical engineering to an extent greater than one would generally expect to find in similar manuscripts.
+Furthermore, more than a decade of professional experience in software development grounds my thought in the fields of software and electrical engineering to an extent greater than one generally finds in similar manuscripts.
 Finally, my sources may betray academic training in comparative literature.
 The reader should not be surprised to encounter original translations and texts that undercut the preponderance of North American material.